JonasGroeger/jetbrains-ppa/README.md

 sudo apt-get update
 ```

-To install for example IntelliJ Idea Ultimate, you can now run
+To install for example IntelliJ IDEA Ultimate, you can now run

 ```
 sudo apt-get install intellij-idea-ultimate